MicrosoftEdge/magic-mirror-demo/README.md

 npm i
 node server.js.
 ```
-This will create a local node server.
+This will install/update all the node packages and create a local node server.
 Take note of the port that the server is using.
 Go to your browser and type: `http://localhost:your-port-number/` to verify is working.

 On the prompt, you will see that the there is a warning regarding connecting to the database.
 To solve this, you need to add local environment variables to your project.
 More specifically, you need to set:
 - **CUSTOMCONNSTR_MONGOLAB_URI**, connection string to your MongoDB service (e.g. MongoLab)